BenjaminNechicattu/GolangTutorials/README.md

 **Return Type** − A function may return a list of values.
 The return_types is the list of data types of the values the function returns.
 Some functions perform the desired operations without returning a value.
 In this case, the return_type is the not required.

 **Function Body** − It contains a collection of statements that define what the function does.

+# Variadic Functions
+The function that called with the varying number of arguments is known as variadic function.
+Or in other words, a user is allowed to pass zero or more arguments in the variadic function. _fmt.Printf_ is the example of the variadic function, it required one fixed argument at the starting after that it can accept any number of arguments.